 Gold Leaf Lacquerware: Again the Gold Leaf Lacquerware experience allowed us to create some unique souvenirs to take home.
 It was also a great opportunity to get to know a local master and have her teach us her skills.

-Where To After Chiang Mai?
+Where To After Chiang Mai

 When your adventures backpacking Chiang Mai has come to an end then you will need to travel onwards.
 From up here in northern Thailand, you could either travel further up or back down the country.
 With Chiang Mai having an international airport as well the options are truly endless.

 Though if you are wishing to continue overland, I recommend traveling north towards the Thai Laos border town of Chiang Khong.
 Chiang Khong is located on the Thai side and it has some truly affordable and more luxurious accommodation options.
 I stayed at the Namkhong Guesthouse and Resort and even stayed longer than originally I was planning to.
 Double rooms are just $5.00 per night and there is a pool as well!
-Over on the Laos side is the town of Huay Xai and the starting point for taking the slow boat to Luang Prabang.
+Over on the Laos side are the town of Huay Xai and the starting point for taking the slow boat to Luang Prabang.

 Alternatively, you can end back down South towards Bangkok.
 If you haven’t already to recommend taking the overnight train from Chiang Mai to Ayutthaya.
 Once there you can spend the day in Ayutthaya exploring the temples.